Skip to main contentSkip to search

 On a parent's written request, the principal shall refer the pupil to an IPRC (O. Reg.
 181/98, s.
 14(1)(b)) — "shall" means it is mandatory.
 If nothing happens, follow up in writing citing the provision, then escalate to the superintendent.

-File a notice of appeal with the board within 30 days of receiving the statement of decision (O. Reg.
-181/98, ss.
-26–31).
-A Special Education Appeal Board hears it; after that, a further appeal on identification or placement lies to the Ontario Special Education Tribunal (Education Act, s.
-57).
-Note: appeals cover identification and placement only — not programs or services.
+File a notice of appeal with the board.
+The deadline depends on the trigger document.
+If no follow-up meeting is held, O. Reg.
+181/98 gives 30 days from receiving the statement of decision.
+If there is a follow-up meeting, the deadline is 15 days after receiving the later notice.
+A Special Education Appeal Board hears the appeal.
+After that, identification or placement can go to the Ontario Special Education Tribunal.
+Appeals cover identification and placement only, not programs or services.

 Yes.
 A parent may request a review IPRC any time after a placement has been in effect for three months (but not more often than once every three months) — O. Reg.
 181/98, s.
 21(2).
 Reviews also happen once each school year unless a parent dispenses with the annual review in writing.